 How to Get Rid of Mealybugs

-Discard the affected plants - Depending on the severity of the infestation, consider discarding the affected plants to avoid the spread.
-Not unless the plant is particularly valuable which may warrant the trouble involved.
+Discard the affected plants - Depending on the severity of the infestation, consider discarding the affected plants to avoid the spread only if the plant is precious, which may warrant the trouble involved.

 Individually remove the mealybugs by hand or cotton swab – the advantage of regularly monitoring the plants is that you can detect and eliminate the bugs earlier.
-For instance, you can rub the light infestation with your hands (wear gloves) or rubbing with a cotton swab dipped in alcohol.
+For instance, you can rub the light infestation with your hands (wear gloves), or a cotton swab dipped in alcohol.

 Use an insecticidal soap or neem oil extract – as a last resort, you may consider spraying these products.
-What I like about the insecticidal soap is that it’s natural and it’s also able to penetrate the waxy substance thus exposing the bugs to the insecticide.
+What I like about insecticidal soap is that it’s natural and can penetrate waxy substances, thus exposing the bugs to insecticide.

 Pro Tip: Always follow the instructions on the insecticide’s label to the T.